linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 * Show block for any device and browser (HTTP UserAgent) (iPhone, Android, macOS, linux and Windows).
 * Show block based on URL Referer (e.g  if user came from Google.com or twitter.com).
 * Show block based on post meta fields, including custom meta fields and data.
-* Show block based on URL query strings (URL variables), You display custom confirmation content for form plugins like Gravitiy Forms.
+* Show block based on URL query strings (URL variables), You display custom confirmation content for form plugins like Gravity Forms.
 * Show block based on post ID or hide block on post IDs and URL Paths.
 * Show blocks based on Posts, Custom Post Types, Taxonomies and terms.
 * Show blocks for custom fields, user meta, post meta.
-* Create and manage presets of conditions to apply to multiple blocks acorss your whole site.
+* Create and manage presets of conditions to apply to multiple blocks across your whole site.
 * Show block based on PHP Logic and custom functions.
 The possibilities are unlimited.
 * WooCommerce - change the visibility of blocks based on total cart value of the current customer.
 Perfect for upselling.
 * WooCommerce - We have even more WooCommerce conditions for blocks coming, each condition will help you create dynamic upsells for smart marketing.